Duncan Barkes: Broadcasting career

-His broadcasting career spans over 25 years and includes regional and commercial stations such as Spirit FM, Jazz FM, BBC Southern Counties Radio, Radio City, Radio City Talk, Talksport, and LBC.
+His broadcasting career spans over 25 years and includes regional and commercial stations such as V2 Radio, Spirit FM, Jazz FM, BBC Southern Counties Radio, Radio City, Radio City Talk, Talksport, and LBC.
 Barkes did not renew his contract with LBC; he instead decided to join BBC Radio London on 5 July 2015 to present "London's Late Night Radio Phone-in".
 In 2015, Barkes was nominated in the ‘Radio Programme of the Year’ category as part of the Broadcasting Press Guild Awards facing competition from BBC Radio 4 and BBC Five Live.
 During his time at Radio London he achieved record high audience figures in the late night slot.

 Campaigning career

 Barkes has a long history working as a campaigner and media consultant managing various press offices and PR departments.
 He has also campaigned on numerous issues that range from social campaigns protecting local health services to national campaigns conceived to raising awareness issues.
 During his time campaigning he has worked alongside several politicians, these include Ken Livingstone and UKIP leader Nigel Farage.
 Barkes has also worked with Nigel Farage on the run-up to the 2010 General elections.
 He also acted as a spokesperson for Farage after he was involved in a near fatal plane crash of which he freed and dragged Farage from the wreckage.
 Other media work that Duncan Barkes has undertaken whilst working as a media consultant and campaigner, has included placing clients on a variety of news programmes including Question Time.
 He's also worked with a number of campaigning groups to offer strategic media advice.
 He has never been a member of any political party despite his past work as a political media consultant.